Junot Díaz: Allegations of abusive behavior

-Following an initial statement where he wrote of taking "responsibility for my past", Díaz later denied having inappropriately kissed Clemmons; he stated that "people had already moved on to the punishment phase" and that he doubted his denial would be believed at first.
+Following an initial statement in which he wrote of taking "responsibility for my past", Díaz later denied having inappropriately kissed Clemmons; he stated that "people had already moved on to the punishment phase" and that he doubted his denial would be believed at first.
 The Boston Globe later described the case as a "turning point" in public response to the Me Too movement, largely because Díaz faced less institutional backlash than other prominent male figures who had been accused of sexual misconduct and "the deluge of #MeToo stories his accusers predicted" did not materialize.
 Díaz voluntarily resigned as chair of the Pulitzer Prize board soon after the allegations were made public.
 After a five-month review by an independent law firm, the board announced it "did not find evidence warranting removal of Professor Diaz".
+It also discovered that the forcible kiss alleged by Clemmons had been a kiss on the cheek, a detail which Ben Smith wrote was "decisive" for the Pulitzer board.
+He has since been welcomed back onto the board of the Pulitzer prize.